 CLEAN: If this message appears on the display, the cassette tape player needs to be cleaned.
 It will still play tapes, but you should clean it as soon as possible to prevent damage to the tapes and player.
-See "Care of Your Cassette Tape Player" in the Index.
+See Care of Your Cassette Tape Player on page 3-77.